ryym/vim-viler/README.md

 - Editable

 Because you can edit a filer as a normal text, there is no need to configure and remember how to add/copy/move/delete files.
 Just edit lines as you like.
-When you save it Viler detects changes and applies them to an actual file system.
+When you save it Viler detects changes and applies them to the actual file system.

 ## Installation